 Ans.
-Small taxpayers with an aggregate turnover in a preceding financial year up to [Rs.
-50 lakhs] shall be eligible for composition levy.
+Small taxpayers with an aggregate turnover in a

+preceding financial year up to Rs.
+75 lakhs (50 lakhs for 9 special category States) shall be eligible for composition levy.
 Under the scheme, a taxpayer shall pay tax as a percentage of his turnover in a state during the year without the benefit of ITC.
-The rate of tax for CGST and SGST/UTGST shall not be less than [1% for manufacturer & 0.5% in other cases; 2.5% for specific services as mentioned in para 6(b) of Schedule II viz Serving of food or any other article for human consumption].
+The rate of tax for CGST and SGST/UTGST shall not exceed [2% for manufacturer & 1% in other cases; 5% for specific services as mentioned in para 6(b) of Schedule II viz Serving of food or any other article for human consumption (total rate under both Acts)].
 A tax payer opting for composition levy shall not collect any tax from his customers.
-The government may increase the above said limit of 50 lakhs rupees to up to one crore rupees, on the recommendation of GST Council.
+The government may increase the above said limit of 75/50 lakhs rupees to up to one crore rupees, on the recommendation of GST Council.